 For clustering analyses to account for the change in target, the data were aggregated by 10-days duration (1st-10th, 11th-20th, and 21st~ for each month) based on the agreement in the data sharing protocol of the trilateral collaborative working group.
 The number of clusters was determined when the relative improvement of SS within-clusters was less than 10%.
 See some details shown in Wang et al. (2021).
-Also, the results of clustering are given in Matsumoto (2022), Lee et al. (2022) and Wang et al. (2022).

 For standardizing the catch-per-unit-effort data, the conventional linear models and delta-lognormal linear models were employed for data of monthly and 1° grid resolution in each region.
-Considering relatively high zero-catch proportion, we mainly used the delta-lognormal models, but some comparison with the conventional log-linear model with a constant adjustment was also used.
+Considering relatively small zero-catch proportion, we used the lognormal models except for Region 3.
 Results based on those models were diagnosed by the standard residual plots and influence analysis.
 See Table 1 for the list of models with the description below.